Graduate Research Trainees

 The Trustees of the Boulton Fund naturally look with particular favour upon research projects that have significance to the Canadian legal system and legal community although the subject matter of the project need not bear directly upon a subject of Canadian law.
 It is normally assumed that the finished product will be published in some form or another.

 Fellows are appointed upon an open competition.

-Applications for the Boulton Fellowships should include a letter of intent, a curriculum vitae, a detailed statement of research project, and the names of the three referees.
-Applications should be addressed to the Boulton Fund Administrators, Faculty of Law, McGill University, and be sent by email to staffappointments.law [at] mcgill.ca.
+Applications for the Boulton Fellowships should include a letter of intent, a curriculum vitae, a detailed statement of research project, and the names of three referees.
+Applications should be addressed to the Boulton Fund Administrators, Faculty of Law, McGill University.
+For inquiries, email staffappointments.law [at] mcgill.ca.

 The Wainwright Fund was established under the terms of the will of the late Arnold Wainwright, QC (1879-1967), BA 1899, BCL 1902, DCL 1963 of the Montreal Bar.
 Mtre Wainwright taught Civil law at McGill University from 1909 to 1934.
 His merits as a teacher of the Civil Law for over twenty-five years were recognized by the University in 1934 when it named him Emeritus Professor upon his retirement.
 In 1963, the degree of Doctor of Civil Law honoris causa was conferred upon him by the University.

 Mtre Wainwright bequeathed the residue of his estate to McGill University for the use of the Faculty of Law; in so doing, he intended to promote the scholarly study of the Civil Law of Quebec, which had always remained his abiding interest throughout his long and distinguished career.